By Meakin Armstrong

 I’m not proud of this story.

 It was graduation night from the eighth grade at Citadel Square Christian School in Charleston, South Carolina.
-The ceremony was in the church’s cavernous sanctuary, a place with ornate carvings, a pipe organ, and a giant tub for baptizing the saved.
-Above us were galleries we’d explored many times.
-In the old days, those galleries were used by slaves.
+The ceremony was in the church’s cavernous sanctuary, a place with ornate carvings, a pipe organ—and, if I remember right, a giant golden tub placed above the altar that used for baptizing the saved.
+Above us were gallery seats we loved exploring when the adults let us up there.
+In the old days those galleries, they said, were used by slaves and children.

 Citadel Square Baptist Church (along with its adjoining elementary school) was an imposing neo-gothic building located on the black-white borderlands of Charleston, just off the tourist track.
-It faced Marion Square, the former parade grounds of The Citadel, the Military School of South Carolina.
-The Citadel is a direct successor to a military post set up by the state of South Carolina.
-That post had one mission: to put down potential slave insurrections, like the one planned by freed slave, Denmark Vesey.
+It faced Marion Square the former parade grounds of The Citadel.
+The Citadel, a longtime military school (that my father and many male members of my family attended), is a direct successor to a military post set up by the state of South Carolina.
+That post had one mission: to put down potential slave insurrections like the one planned by freed slave Denmark Vesey.
 But at Citadel Square Christian School, we used that park for playing kickball.
 We ran around beneath a memorial dedicated to John C. Calhoun, former Vice President of the United States, a hero of the Confederacy.

 It’s important to know that Emanuel A.M.E. was located at the top of a tall stairway.
 It wasn’t like the other churches we knew.
 It was something of a fort, a place one didn’t enter casually.

 Like Emanuel A.M.E., our building was a landmark.
 I remember a hulking steepled complex with a musty, old smell.
-I’d arrived a little late for the graduation ceremony: instead of showing up on time, I’d gone to a screening of Adam’s Rib at some local community center.
-My mother was already there.
+I’d arrived a little late for the graduation ceremony: instead of showing up on time, I’d gone to a screening of Adam’s Rib at a community center run by the local chapter of NOW.
+I could see my mother, already there in the pews and turning her head about looking for me.
 It would have been in late May and for Charleston, that meant it would have been hot and humid—even in the shade, even at night.

 I don’t remember much about my graduation from the eighth grade.
 I only recall taking the diploma from the pastor.
 He wasn’t the preacher I’d known for most of my time at Citadel Square, though: that particular man had apparently absconded with a mistress.
 The replacement pastor had an uninspired delivery, like he was selling insurance.
-That pastor had one advantage, though: he was far too stolid to run away.
+That pastor had one advantage, though: he was far too stolid to run away and he was good enough for the Sunday morning service that was broadcast live on local TV.

 Taking my mother around, I spotted other students.
 We were like ghosts, haunting the school we were about to leave.
 We eyed one another: the boy who’d once showed me his belly; his locally famous father had beat him so badly he was bruised all over his stomach and chest.
-There was the girl who ruled the class, basically because she was blonde.
-There was also the girl I flirted with; a highlight of my life at Citadel Square Christian School was going with her to Kerrison’s, on King Street.
+There was the girl who ruled the class, basically because she was blonde and her father owned a popular barbeque chain.
+There was also the girl I was friends with; a highlight of my life at Citadel Square Christian School was going with her to Kerrison’s, on King Street.
 In that old, rotting department store, she modeled bikinis for me, doing a twirl each time.
 I got to pick which one she bought.
+Whenever I needed to cheer myself up, I thought of her twirl.

 Then there was this particular girl I ran into, whom I’ll call Carol.
 Years later, Carol ended up a society matron.
 She now gives money to charities and sits on nonprofit boards.
 Carol had been the first girl in our class to develop breasts and her progress in that area was discussed with a great deal of fervor by all of the boys.
-I didn’t care that much, though: I was still burning a torch for the ballet dancer who’d transferred to a different school the year before.
-Carol and I were good friends, though, perhaps because neither of us was Southern Baptist.
+I didn’t care that much, though: I was burning a torch for my bikini-twirler—and newcomer, a ballet dancer who’d transferred from a different school.
+Carol and I were good friends, perhaps because neither of us was Southern Baptist.
+I liked Carol’s outsider status, her love for the TV show, Wonder Woman, and her confidence.
+She’d talk to me about her breasts and kissing boys, how her breasts made her back hurt, and more about her breasts, and how her breasts compared with Lynda Carter of Wonder Woman.
+Occasionally, she talked about my butt.
+She’d slap it now and then and say I had a good butt and I should wear tighter pants.
+Needless to say, I learned a great deal from our conversations.

 That night, she and I somehow got away from our parents.
-Eventually, we picked up some other student whose name and face I can’t recall.
+Eventually, we picked up some other student, a female whose name and face I can’t recall.
 In the movie of this scene, that person would be a bit player.
 Did we then get drunk?
 I don’t see how.
 But I remember the three of us laughing and getting increasingly manic and careless.

 Sitting In the school parking lot, we laughed and talked about our futures.
-Carol was going to attend the Catholic high school down the block.
+Carol was going to attend the Catholic high school down the block and near the college, where it was white.
 I wanted to go there, but my mother wouldn’t allow it.
 She was worried I’d confuse my being an Episcopalian with being Roman Catholic—or something, I was never certain of the logic.
 I was destined to go to First Baptist.
 I was also destined to have a miserable time there, eventually transferring out.

 It’s important to know that Emanuel A.M.E. was located at the top of a tall stairway.
 It wasn’t like the other churches we knew.
 It was something of a fort, a place one didn’t enter casually.
 The church was probably designed that way to keep out the angry and the dangerous.
 There was, after all, a long history of burning down black churches in the South, Emanuel included: its first building was burned to the ground after the Denmark Vesey revolt.